How to Run a Sprint Retrospective: The Complete Guide (2026)

 The opposite problem.
 Five action items means none get done.
 Limit to 2–3 per retro and review them at the start of the next one.

 Using "What went well / What didn't" for 20 sprints straight leads to retro fatigue.
 Rotate formats.
 Try a sailboat one sprint, 4Ls the next, mad/sad/glad after that.
 The novelty keeps people engaged.
+We put together 15 retrospective templates your team will actually enjoy - check it out for fresh ideas.

 Silent writing + voting solves this.
 If you notice one person talking 60% of the time, restructure: more writing, less open discussion.
 As a facilitator, actively invite quieter members: "Alex, what's your take on this?"